 Hartness Student Center

-The Rufus and Patsy Hartness Student Center has been extensively renovated.
-The facility offers a recreation area/game room with a 52-inch flat screen TV and other recreational attractions, a lounge for students, and the WoW Cafe.
+The Student Center was extensively renovated in 2019 with the help from Dr. John Hartness and his family.
+It offers a recreation area/game room with multiple flat-screen TV’s, an esports gaming space and other recreational attractions, a lounge for students, and the WOW Café.
 Offices for the Student Government Association, student publications, Campus Activities Board, and the Student Entertainment and Activities Team (SEAT) are also located there.